3D Printing Layer Height: Everything You Need to Know

 To 3D printed 3D Benchy models with an Ender 3 V2 in the background.
 The left print has smaller layer lines than the object on the right

 For example, suppose you want to print a 100mm tall object.
-If you choose a layer height of 0.2mm, the print would have 500 layer lines.
+If you choose a 3D printing layer height of 0.2mm, the print would have 500 layer lines.
 Halving the layer height to 0.1mm would give the print 1000 layers.

 Although several factors play a role in printing time, you can expect it to take much longer to print at a lower layer height – as much as double the time of printing at twice the layer height.